ManasPurtty/TodoApp/README.md

-Dodo App
+Todo App

-Dodo App is a full-stack task management application where users can add, edit, and delete tasks.
+Todo App is a full-stack task management application where users can add, edit, and delete tasks.
 This project showcases a simple and efficient way to manage tasks while demonstrating core full-stack development skills.

 Features